lohmibln/ReactionBlocker/README.md

 YouTube search is full of reaction content: “first time watching”, “reagiert auf”, “reaction”, family-react compilations, and the rest.
 That is fine if you want it.
 If you do not, it buries the video you actually searched for.

 ReactionBlocker matches video **titles** against curated keyword lists (English, German, Finnish, Swedish, Norwegian, Japanese native script, and Japanese romaji) and hides the cards that look like reactions, including results that load as you scroll.
+You can also hide **every video from a channel** via a local blocklist in Settings.

 ### Features